ibm-cloud-docs/EventStreams/manage_security.md

 ## Monitoring security and compliance posture with {{site.data.keyword.messagehub}}
 {: #monitor-eventstreams}

-As a security or compliance focal, you can use the *Event Streams* [goals](#x2117978){: term} to help ensure that your organization is adhering to the external and internal standards for your industry.
-By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](#x2034950){: term}, you can identity potential issues as they arise.
+As a security or compliance focal, use the *Event Streams* [goals](#x2117978){: term} to help ensure that your organization is adhering to the external and internal standards for your industry.
+By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](#x2034950){: term}, identify potential issues as they arise.

 All of the goals for {{site.data.keyword.messagehub}} are added to the {{site.data.keyword.cloud_notm}} Control Library but can also be mapped to other profiles.
 {: note}